Planet of the Apes

-Planet of the Apes has received particular attention among film critics for its treatment of racial issues.
+Planet of the Apes is the longest-running American science-fiction film series and has grossed a total of over US$2 billion worldwide, against a combined budget of $567.5 million.
+It has received particular attention among film critics for its treatment of racial issues.
 Cinema and cultural analysts have also explored its Cold War and animal rights themes.
 The series has influenced subsequent films, media, and art, as well as popular culture and political discourse.

+Films

 La Planète des singes

 The series began with French author Pierre Boulle's 1963 novel La Planète des singes.
 Boulle wrote the novel in six months after the "humanlike expressions" of gorillas at the zoo inspired him to contemplate the relationship between man and ape.
 La Planète des singes was heavily influenced by 18th- and 19th-century fantastical travel narratives, especially Jonathan Swift's satirical Gulliver's Travels.
 It is one of several of Boulle's works to use science fiction tropes and plot devices to comment on the failings of human nature and mankind's overreliance on technology, though Boulle rejected the science fiction label, instead terming his genre "social fantasy".

 The novel is a satire that follows French journalist Ulysse Mérou, who participates in a voyage to a distant planet where speechless, animalistic humans are hunted and enslaved by an advanced society of apes.
 The ape species are sorted into classes: the gorillas are police officers, the chimpanzees are scientists, and the orangutans are politicians.
 Eventually, Mérou discovers that humans once dominated the planet until their complacency allowed the more industrious apes to overthrow them.
 The story's central message is that human intelligence is not a fixed quality and could atrophy if taken for granted.
 Boulle considered the novel one of his minor works, though it proved to be a bestseller.
 British author Xan Fielding translated it into English; it was published in the United Kingdom as Monkey Planet and in the United States as Planet of the Apes.

 Original film series

 Boulle's literary agent, Allain Bernheim, brought the novel to the attention of American film producer Arthur P. Jacobs, who had come to Paris looking for properties to adapt with his new company, APJAC Productions.
 To explain his interests, Jacobs would tell agents, "I wish King Kong hadn't been made so I could make it."
 Bernheim initially approached him about a Françoise Sagan novel, which Jacobs turned down.
-Remembering Jacobs' earlier comment about King Kong, Bernheim mentioned La Planète des singes, not expecting he would be interested.
+Remembering Jacobs's earlier comment about King Kong, Bernheim mentioned La Planète des singes, not expecting he would be interested.
 However, the story intrigued Jacobs, who bought the film rights immediately.